Illyrian Wars: Raid against Phoenice

-Illyrian success continued when command passed to Agron's widow Teuta, who granted individual ships a license to universal plunder.
-In 231 BC, the fleet and army attacked Elis and Messenia in the Peloponnese.
-On the way home, Teuta sent her general Scerdilaidas to capture the city of Phoenice in Epirus.
+After Agron's death, when leadership passed to his widow, Teuta, Illyrian expansion continued successfully.
+Under her authority, Illyrian ships were given considerable freedom to conduct maritime raids.
+In 231 BC, Illyrian land and naval forces launched an expedition into the Peloponnese, attacking Elis and Messenia.
+On their way home, Teuta sent her general Scerdilaidas to capture the city of Phoenice in Epirus.
 The city was captured and the ensuing battle was won.
 A truce was agreed and Phoenice was returned for a price, along with the release of prisoners.
 The continued Illyrian success was another shock for the Greeks.
 The Epirotes signified their acceptance of the Illyrian victory by sending envoys to Teuta promising cooperation with them and hostility towards the Leagues of Greece.
 Phoenice was the most prosperous city in Epirus, and the centre for the growing commerce with Italy.
 It was Illyrian interference with that commerce that brought Roman forces across the Adriatic for the first time.
 Nevertheless, the Illyrians had to withdraw from Phoenice in order to deal with an internal rebellion.